NavdeepSingh16-98/iNeuronFulllStackJavascriptAssignments/Readme.md

 #### My Learnings-

-- Basics of HTML, CSS and Javascript
+- Basics of HTML, CSS and Javascript(ES6)
 - Basics of API integration and API calling
 - Using QR code API